lcpz/awesome-copycats/README.rst

 Instead, if you happen to get any ``surface.lua`` problem, be sure to have ``lua`` and ``lua-lgi`` up to date.

 Also be sure to set your music dir in ``scripts/mpdinfo``, and to have ``imagemagick`` and ``notify-send`` installed.

-**Have any suggestions?** Did you see some great stuff and you'd like me to put my paws on it?
-Then tell me!
-It might just be the next copycat.

 .. _Awesome: http://awesome.naquadah.org/
 .. _vain: https://github.com/copycat-killer/vain